kaustav1987/Text-Summarizer/README.md

 # Text-Summarizer
-This is the extractive and abstractive implementation of Text Summarizer
+This is the extractive and abstractive implementation of Text Summarizer.